 with you).
 If you have a sheet of paper with all or part of an answer,

-please write your name on that sheet of paper, staple the entire sheet to
+please write your name on that sheet of paper, staple it to your test (a

-upper-left corner, and clearly indicate under the corresponding problem
+stapler will be available), and clearly indicate under the corresponding

-that your answer is attached on an extra sheet of paper.
-A stapler will
+problem that your answer is attached on an extra sheet of paper.

 Please be quiet during the exam.
 If you have a question or need